The Testimony Of Bill Greguska (Share Your Story)

 John 8:32 Then you will know the truth, and the truth will set you free.”

 Here Is A Part Of My Story – God Changed My Life, and He Can Change Yours Too!
 My story starts in high school, where I made some terrible choices, and my life got incredibly messed up.
-I did manage to play basketball for a couple of years in high school, and I did pretty well, but as soon as I opened up the door to a lifestyle of drugs and alcohol, things quickly changed in my life for the worst.
+I did manage to play basketball for a couple of years in high school, and I did pretty well, but as soon as I opened up the door to a lifestyle of drugs and alcohol, things quickly changed in my life for the worse.
 I allowed my desires to control my life and lived in continual defeat and frustration.
 There seemed to be no real meaning to life, and I seriously considered taking my life several times.
 I can not blame abusive parents, poverty, or anything else, except that I allowed my flesh, the devil, and the world to get the best of me.
 I submitted my life to Jesus in 1986 and finally got out of the driver’s seat, which has made a difference.

 Discover encouragement from all of our many links!

-Would You Happen To Know How To Share Your Testimony?
+How To Share Your Testimony?

 The Basketball Testimony of Bill Greguska ended in high school basically, but a new testimony came about for the Lord.